GateNLP/gate-cloud-python-example/README.md

-# Gate Cloud API Python Example
+# GATE Cloud API Python Example

 This is a brief example of using the GATE Cloud on-line API using the `requests` library in Python.